zibasec/django-saml2-pro-auth/README.md

 ## Installation

+`pip install django-saml2-pro-auth`

 ### Prerequisites

-On your OS you must install xmlsec1 and openssl (dev packages where available).
+On your OS you must install libxml, xmlsec1 and openssl (dev packages where available).
 The package name will vary by OS.

+For example, on Ubuntu the prerequisite package names are `build-essential libssl-dev libffi-dev python-dev libxml2-dev libxmlsec1 xmlsec1 libxmlsec1-openssl libxmlsec1-dev`

+You'll want to find the equivalent on your OS of choice.

 ## Configuration